-- 16.6.16 The availability of functioning HF ATS communications is mandatory for flights through the Shanwick OCA.
-Many States of Registry insist on two functioning long range communications systems for flights in oceanic or remote areas.
-Some States of Registry will allow their operators to substitute SATVOICE for one HF system.
-Dispatchers should ensure that they are fully aware of their State of Registry requirements in this regard.
-VHF communications (123.450 or 121.5 MHz) can be used as relay air-ground ATS communications as backup in case of en route HF failure. - 16.6.17 Many operators now use ADS-C (Automatic Dependent Surveillance Contract) and CPDLC (Controller Pilot Data Link Communications) for oceanic position reporting and clearance updating.
+- 16.6.16 Operations in the NAT outside VHF coverage require the carriage of two long range communication systems, one of which must be HF.
+SATVOICE and CPDLC (appropriate to route of flight) may satisfy the requirement of the second-long range communication system. - 16.6.17 Many operators now use ADS-C (Automatic Dependent Surveillance Contract) and CPDLC (Controller Pilot Data Link Communications) for oceanic position reporting and clearance updating.
 These features improve position reporting speed and accuracy.
 They also reduce the chance of errors.
 If the aircraft is equipped with FANS1 or FANSA it should be utilised during the NAT segment of the flight and the appropriate descriptor should be inserted into the filed flight plan. - 16.6.18 SATVOICE, can be used as a supplement to HF communications throughout the NAT region (see Chapter 6).
 If the aircraft is SATVOICE equipped, the SATVOICE numbers (both radio stations and ATC) for the areas that the aircraft is planning to fly through, should be made available for the flight crew.